rafaelsf80/demo-gke/README.md

 ```
       # Create cluster on Google Container Engine (by default, it creates 3 nodes)
       gcloud container clusters create demo-nginx
-	  # OPTIONAL: if more than 1 cluster
+	  # OPTIONAL: if more than 1 cluster, make sure you will act on your cluster
 	  gcloud container clusters get-credentials demo-nginx
 	  # Create a pod with a single nginx server
 	  kubectl run nginx --image=nginx --port=80